ladybug-tools/honeybee-legacy/README.md

 Sandeep Ahuja @sahuja9

-So many thanks to Radiance, EnergyPlus and OpenStudio!
+So many thanks to Radiance, Daysim, EnergyPlus and OpenStudio!